 So having had a quick look at these three aging eyesight problems, it is clear that a healthy lifestyle with a good diet and exercise may have a part to play in reducing the chances of their development.

 Taking supplements may be beneficial alongside a good diet.
-I have written a post on supplements and you can read this by clicking here.
+I have written further posts on supplements and you can read one specifically for combating one of the types of macular degeneration by clicking here.

 However, if genetics have an influence here, there is probably nothing you can do to stop their development in the first place unfortunately.